Experienced Defense Attorney for Gun Crimes in Chicago, IL

-If you are accused of possessing a gun while committing a crime like robbery, you may be arrested on felony weapons charges.
-Even if a suspect doesn’t display or mention a weapon during commission of an alleged crime, punishment can be harsher simply because of having the weapon.
+If you are accused of possessing a gun while committing a crime like a robbery, you may be arrested on felony weapons charges.
+Even if a suspect doesn’t display or mention a weapon during the commission of an alleged crime, punishment can be harsher simply because of having the weapon.

 Under the Second Amendment to the U.S. Constitution, citizens have a right to possess weapons, but there are legal limits to the right.
 State law in Illinois limits the conditions under which guns and other weapons may be carried.

 Since 2013, the state has allowed individuals to carry concealed weapons if they have the proper license.
 However, individuals who have felony convictions are not allowed to carry a gun or to get a concealed carry permit.
 The law also prohibits concealed carry permits for certain other categories of people, including individuals who are:

 Under 21 and don’t have the consent of a guardian or who have been convicted of a misdemeanor other than a traffic offense.

 Addicted to narcotic drugs.

 Recent mental patients or suffering from a mental condition that may pose a danger to self or someone else.